100 Years of History

 Groundbreaking Ceremony

-After Rev. Smiley prayed, John Schill was given a silver-plated shovel with a gold plate inscribed with the date.
-He dug the first spadeful of dirt, and each trustee followed.
+After Rev. Smiley prayed, John Schill received a silver-plated shovel with a gold plate inscribed with the date.
+He dug the first spade of dirt and each trustee followed.
 The event included a patriotic procession from the firehouse with children marching and singing “Onward Christian Soldiers.”

 John A. Schill’s Legacy